deepak1725/djangular/README.md

   `new HtmlWebpackPlugin({ "template": "../../../../ngApp/templates/ngApp/index.html" ...`
   or Which ever new location to **index.html**
-  6. Finally in angular2 folder ,run `npm start`. to start your development server of angular2.
+  6. Finally in angular folder ,run `npm start`. to start your development server of angular2.

 7. Visit localhost:4200 to verify it.